NoelTautges/GraphicsAdder/README.md

 8.) (optional) Remove the Launch Options in Properties if you want to go back to the original game

+### Important notes

+- While I have ironed out all discovered bugs where Outer Wilds crashes as a result of using Direct3D with converted files, I cannot guarantee it will never crash. **You convert your files at your own risk.**

+- **This tool will not corrupt your saves**, even if you replace the game files, because they are stored in a separate folder.

 ## How do I build it?

 Open GraphicsAdder.sln in Visual Studio and hit build.
 Only x64 is supported at the moment.